Create Bicep files by using Visual Studio Code

 Next steps

-To walk through a quickstart, see Quickstart: Create Bicep files with Visual Studio Code.
+To walk through a quickstart tutorial, see Quickstart: Create Bicep files with Visual Studio Code.